ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-05-reports/README.md

 * Create text reports of data embedded in gbXML files
 * Toggle the display of 3D surfaces based on user input
-* Create detailed interactive reports of issues discoverd.
+* Create detailed interactive reports of issues discovered.

 ### Features

 #### Campus Location

-* If Latitude and longitutude are provided, link to call for a Google map is displayed
+* If latitude and longitude are provided, link to call for a Google map is displayed

 #### Spaces